zentrocdot/wapscan/README.md

             \ - one or more whitespaces [space and/or tab]

 <p align="justify">in the near future a user can use a self created oui.txt file for testing or other purpose.</p>

+## Compatibility

+<p align="justify">As long as iwlist as well as iw do not change again the structure of the output wapscan will work.
+As noted the program worked on different operating systems from the year 2017 upt to the year 2024.</p>

 ## Note on script usage